Decisions and rules affect instream flows

 Areas of the state with adopted instream flows

 Rule implementation activities

-Our implementation of instream flow and water management rules may be limited to conditioning new permits to protect the instream flow levels.
+In all basins where instream flows are adopted, we condition new water right permits to protect the instream flow levels.
 In some basins we are helping track allocations from water reserved for new uses.
 In others, as linked below, we are taking a very active role in finding or providing mitigation and reliable water supplies for rural development.